A Seagate analysts’ day last week showed the company thinks the $/TB cost advantage of disk over SSDs will last for 15 years.

 As reported by Wells Fargo senior analyst Aaron Rakers, Seagate said it can increase disk area density to maintain the $/TB cost differential with SSDs.
 The company is also introducing twin read/write heads, known as multi-actuator technology, to increase data IO speed.

 Seagate is introducing HAMR (Heat-Assisted Magnetic Recording) to cram more bits on a disk’s surface, and anticipates 20 per cent compound annual growth in areal density out to 2034.
-It provided a chart at the analyst briefing that shows the growth out to 2026:
+At the analyst briefing it provided a chart that shows the growth out to 2026:

 Accordingly, Seagate thinks it can match the reduction on $/TB of SSDs coming from QLC flash (4 bits/cell) and increased 3D NAND layer counts.
 The NAND industry is introducing 96-layer NAND and plans to move to 128-layers after that.
 It is also looking at PLC penta-level cell (5bits/cell) technology.